-The State Court Administrator shall review the plan and make a recommendation to the Court of Appeals with respect to it.
+The State Court Administrator shall review the plan and make a recommendation to the Chief Judge of the Court of Appeals with respect to it.

 Cross reference: For the definition of "public record," see Code, General Provisions Article, \$4-101 (h).
 See also Rules 16-901 - 16-912 (Access to Court Records).